wevbarker/xPlain/README.md

 ```mathematica
 Comment@"This is a comment.
 We will next type a numbered expression.";
 ```
 Variables should never be defined as formatted objects.
 You wouldn't do it in any other language, and you shouldn't do it in the Wolfram Language.
-Pick a sensible, plaintext name, such as `xx` for your symbol, and if you want it to display nicely, you can do as follows:
+Pick a sensible, plaintext name, such as `xx` for your symbol, and if you want it to display nicely, you can do so as follows:
 ```mathematica
 Format@xx^=ToExpression@"\[ScriptX]";
 ```